-i.
-Voluntary Reassignment of Payments to a Governmental Agency.
-Select one:

-No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.
+Payment (7 of 7) Payment Arrangements Intary Reassignment of Payments to a Governmental Agency.
+Select one: Payment Arrangements entary Reassignment of Payments to a Governmental Agency.
+Select one: No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.
 Yes.
-Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR §447.10(e).

-Specify the governmental agency (or agencies) to which reassignment may be made.

-ii.
-Organized Health Care Delivery System.
-Select one:

-No. The state does not employ Organized Health Care Delivery System (OHCDS) arrangements under the provisions of 42 CFR §447.10.
+Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR $\$447.10(e)$.
+Specify the governmental agency (or agencies) to which reassignment may be made. unized Health Care Delivery System.
+Select one: No. The state does not employ Organized Health Care Delivery System (OHCDS) arrangements under the provisions of 42 CFR §447.10.
 Yes.
-The waiver provides for the use of Organized Health Care Delivery System arrangements under the provisions of 42 CFR §447.10.

-Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used:
+The waiver provides for the use of Organized Health Care Delivery System arrangements under the provisions of 42 CFR $\S447.10$.
+Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants hav free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used: